Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 eighty (eighty), eight hundred (eight hundred), five hundred, three thousand six hundred and fifty seven

-2.Declension of complex and compound numbers:
+2.Declension of complex and compound numerals:

 two hundred rubles, five hundred rubles, four hundred rubles, about five hundred kilometers, three hundred pages, no six hundred rubles, about five hundred books

-words: forty, ninety, one hundred.
+Words: forty, ninety, one hundred.

 I.p. forty, ninety, one hundred (rubles)